 For a while, all was happy.
 The horses got along fine, I did some regular work on horse’s teeth, and fixed the occasional serious problem, or referred it to a specialist (usually a surgeon).
 Everyone seemed content and no one really pointed fingers at each other (including the horses, who, after all, don’t have fingers).

 Sadly, it seems that states of contentment are not meant to last.
-So, in the early 1990′s, as best as I can remember, all of a sudden, a new “expert” re-entered the field of horse care: the “equine dentist” (but they have, in fact, been around for a while – see the illustration to the left, from the 19th century).
+So, in the early 1990’s, as best as I can remember, all of a sudden, a new “expert” re-entered the field of horse care: the “equine dentist.”
+As it turns out, “horse dentists have, in fact, been around for a while – see the illustration below, from the 19th century.
 But insofar as the horse’s mouth went, things suddenly went from being pretty darn good to pretty darn confusing, at least insofar as horse owners go.

 Not that the horse had anything to do with this, of course.
 The horses seemed to be doing fine, oblivious to what the people sticking the fingers and tools into their mouths were called.
-But during the course of my career, it seems like change happened overnight.
+But during the course of my career, it seems like change happened overnight, horse-mouthwise.
 Whereas previously, the horse’s mouth was an area that needed to be visited once in a while to make sure everything was OK – sort of like a favorite uncle’s house – all of a sudden the horse’s mouth was a constant area of concern.
 The horse’s mouth became more like the grocery store; you had to go in there all the time and check things out to make sure you weren’t missing out on any specials.
 And, worse, all of a sudden – horror of horrors – apparently I (as a mere veterinarian) wasn’t interested in, and didn’t know how to take care of, the horse’s mouth!

 RELATED ASIDE: At this point in the 21st century, it seems like there’s a decent-sized contingent of the horse-owning population that believes that the best veterinary advice doesn’t come veterinarians.
 Rather, that contingent seems to believe that the best advice comes from people that proclaim themselves to be (and sometimes even “certify” themselves to be) experts!